GhassanYusuf/Tronxy-Melzi-v2.0/README.md

 ```

 #### LCD Controller Selection - Line
-In case you have the LCD Screen Like Me With 5 Buttons & 20x4 Lines Display
+> In case you have the LCD Screen Like Me With 5 Buttons & 20x4 Lines Display

 ```
 #define ZONESTAR_LCD
 ```

 #### End Of Configuration Process
-After Setting All These Parameters Upload It To Your Board
+Save the file, and move on to the next step, uploading the firmware to your board

 ## 6. Uploading Compiled Marlin Firmware

 ## 7. Tips For 3D Printing From Now On
 You need to customize your starting GCODE to do the following before any prints